Public records in private accounts

 - with your Records Manager how and when public records sent, received or generated from a private account or apps are to be captured (e.g. forwarding the record to an official government account, exporting it into a format that can be saved).

-Responsibility for managing and capturing records
+Responsibility for managing and capturing public records

-All government employees need to be aware of their recordkeeping responsibilities under the Act to make and keep complete and reliable records of all work-related interactions when using private accounts, apps and devices.
-This includes capturing any public record created or received in a private account, or messaging app into an official government account within 20 calendar days of creation or receipt.
+All government employees need to be aware of their recordkeeping responsibilities under the Act to make and keep complete and reliable public records of all work-related interactions when using private accounts, apps and devices.
+This includes capturing any public record made or received in a private account, or messaging app into an official government account within 20 calendar days of creation or receipt.

-If a ministerial record is created or received in a private account, ministers, assistant ministers and ministerial staff must forward the email from the private account to an official ministerial account within 20 calendar days of creation or receipt.
+If a ministerial record is made or received in a private account, ministers, assistant ministers and ministerial staff must forward the email from the private account to an official ministerial account within 20 calendar days of creation or receipt.

 Capture public records